The Odd Couple

 Neil Simon’s classic comedy of mismatched roommates brings the season to a riotous close.
 When fastidiously domestic Felix exits his marriage with no new home in sight, he finds himself rooming with the irascible Oscar, a divorced dad with a pronounced attachment to slovenliness.
 Their battles escalate in intensity and hilarity as the two men attempt to create a new kind of co-habitation in the heat of the New York summer.

-RUN TIME APPROXIMATELY 2 HOURs plus 2 intermissions
+RUN TIME APPROXIMATELY 2 HOURs and 15 minutes (includes 2 intermissions)

 SPECIAL TICKETS